-As described above in detail under the heading "Compensation Discussion and Analysis," we seek to closely align the interests of our named executive officers with the interests of our shareholders.
-Our compensation programs are designed to attract, retain and motivate our named executive officers to increase shareholder value on both an annual and a longer term basis while at the same time avoiding the encouragement of unnecessary or excessive risk taking.
-Our Compensation Committee continues to closely link executive compensation with the achievement of performance goals.
+As described above in detail under the heading "Compensation Discussion & Analysis," we seek to closely align the interests of our named executive officers with the interests of our shareholders.
+Our compensation programs are designed to attract, retain and motivate our named executive officers to increase shareholder value on both an

-The vote on this resolution is not intended to address any specific element of compensation; rather, the vote relates to the compensation of our named executive officers, as described in this proxy statement in accordance with the compensation disclosure rules of the Securities and Exchange Commission.
+The vote on this resolution is not intended to address any specific element of compensation; rather, the vote relates to the overall compensation of our named executive officers and the executive compensation philosophy, policies and practices, as described in this proxy statement in accordance with the compensation disclosure rules of the Securities and Exchange Commission.
 The vote is advisory, which means that the vote is not binding on the Company, our board of directors or the Compensation Committee.
 Although non-binding, our board of directors and Compensation Committee will review and consider the voting results when making future decisions regarding our executive compensation program.